fermofou/fermofou.github.io/_projects/1_project.md

 ---
 layout: page
 title: Implementation of substitution decryption
-description: with background image
+description: Python code that decripts text using parallel programming.
-img: assets/img/12.jpg
+img: assets/img/p1.jpg
 importance: 1
 category: school
 related_publications: true
 ---

-Every project has a beautiful feature showcase page.
-It's easy to include images in a flexible 3-column grid format.
-Make your photos 1/3, 2/3, or full width.

-To give your project a background in the portfolio page, just add the img tag to the front matter like so:

-    ---
-    layout: page
-    title: project
-    description: a project with a background image
-    img: /assets/img/12.jpg
-    ---
+On this project, my team (Monica Sóberon, Bernardo Willis) and I were tasked with decrypting different texts that used a monoalphabetic substitution cipher.
+For our program, we created a function to count letters in a given message; then create the dictionary "key" by pairing the frequencies based on the average of english alphabet; and finally replace the letter using said key.

+We applied parallel programming in 2 different ways: to process text by chunks, and create key with joint results; running different files using multiprocessing, each proccess in a sequential manner.
+When comparing results, individually there was some underperformance against a sequential approach on our .txt files, however there was a massive improvement on performance when running all files at the same time, compared to one by one.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/1.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid loading="eager" path="assets/img/p1.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
     </div>
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/3.jpg" title="example image" class="img-fluid rounded z-depth-1" %}